angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 #### Round 12 - Matthew Szabo - Elves

-This match was in the featured area but it didn't make it on stream, g1 I made what I thought was a pretty clever play, I cast PT for doomsday, Matt cast a Fiend Artisan, next they got an Opposition Agent in play using Artisan, which normally makes things very difficult for Doomsday since the rogue creature doesn't let you search your deck and Doomsday is a search effect, but in this
+This match was in the featured area but it didn't make it on stream, g1 I made what I thought was a pretty clever play, I cast PT for Doomsday, Matt cast a Fiend Artisan, next they got an Opposition Agent in play using Artisan, which normally makes things very difficult for Doomsday since the rogue creature doesn't let you search your deck and Doomsday is a search effect, but in this